Kira Salak: Career

 Several of Salak's short stories have been published in journals such as Prairie Schooner, The Massachusetts Review, Quarterly West and Witness.
 One story, "Beheadings", about a war correspondent's search for her lost brother, is published in the anthology Best New American Voices.

 According to Salak, she started writing at the age of six.
-After the death of her brother, Marc, in 2005, Salak took a year off from her magazine work to write her first novel The White Mary.
+Salak took a year break from writing for magazines following the passing of her brother Marc in 2005 to finish writing The White Mary, her debut novel.
 In an interview, she described the experience: